conda-incubator/conda-store/docusaurus-docs/conda-store/references/auth.md

 }
 ```

+Additionally, the role `editor` can be used, which is an alias for `developer`.

-Lets go through a few examples to make this more concrete and assume
+Let's go through a few examples to make this more concrete and assume
 the default configuration of conda-store.

 > Suppose we have an unauthenticated user trying to view the